 A Finale Shrouded In Mystery

 Jean Lafitte relocated with 500 of his men to Galveston Island in Mexico in 1816.
 Within two years, Lafitte rebuilt the Baratarians’ operations, capturing goods and smuggling them into the U.S.

-The new colony at Galveston, which Lafitte dubbed Campeche, survived through eviction threats from the U.S. army and a massive hurricane which devastated the territory.
+The new colony at Galveston, which Lafitte dubbed Campeche, survived through eviction threats from the U.S. Army and a massive hurricane that devastated the territory.
 The settlement was finally abandoned in 1821.

 As to Jean Lafitte’s fate after Galveston, one can only speculate.
 Some claimed he was killed out at sea while others claimed he had succumbed to disease, was captured by the Spanish, or even murdered by his own men.